dropdog/docs/docs/theming.md

 - Pages: the styleguide, a test page (for styling)

 The above order should be also used to achieve the cascading of the styles.
 For more examples please see the [atomic design demo](http://demo.patternlab.io/).

+Please read all the file and not individual sections.
+It was written like this for purpose.

 ### Static content elements